 The government is setting up a good climate for small and medium enterprises to thrive in the coming years.
 According to President Rodrigo Duterte’s state of the nation address last year, the government will ramp up its efforts to support SMEs, which compose 99.6 percent of businesses in the Philippines.

 To kick off one of the entrepreneurial programs by the government for OFWs, the Department of Labor and Employment’s national Reintegration Center for OFWs teamed up with the Association of Filipino Franchisers Inc. to come up with an “investment menu” that’s more accessible for overseas workers.

-Some of the companies that’s easier to get due to the said partnership includes names such as Lots A Pizza, Aquabest, EC Gas, Ferinos Bibingka, Seaoil, Reyes Barbecue, among others.
+Some of the companies that are easier to get due to the said partnership include names such as Lots A Pizza, Aquabest, EC Gas, Ferinos Bibingka, Seaoil, Reyes Barbecue, among others.
 You may secure your capital by applying for an OFW Loan online, available for sea-based and land-based workers.